 1985 – Ocala, FL – We enjoyed riding through horse country – white fences and big stables, very similar to Lexington, Kentucky.
 Saturday we rode north to McIntosh, a good Scottish town celebrating the day with a fair and parade.
 The tandems were a part of the parade!
 We returned to our hotel and a wonderful cookout by the lake.

 1984 – Brevard, NC – We stayed at a camp, complete with cabins and bunk beds, and woke to chilly mornings!
 On Saturday we headed off into the fog.
 Visiting Carl Sandberg’s House and touring his goat farm.
 A great group dinner in camp.

-1983 – Callaway Gardens, Calloway, GA – Many lasting friendships were made because of the random room assignments in shared cottages.
+1983 – Callaway Gardens, Pine Mountain, GA – Many lasting friendships were made because of the random room assignments in shared cottages.
 Exploring the gardens and FDR’s Little White House in Warm Springs are favorite memories.
 The first southern tandem rally that had a triplet with a trailer in tow.

 1982 – Alabama State Park Tour – The tradition was continued – but just barely.
 The two teams carried their gear, camped and awoke to rain.
 We found Bob and Ruth Husky sleeping (?) in the laundry room.
 Climbed Mt Cheaha and found the Kaiser/Hudson car meet.
 At least we all made it to the top of the hill, one car had to be pushed.